swallan/old.swallan.github.io/content/blog/scipy/index.md

 After starting with two separate implementations, @DominicChm and I merged together the best parts of each of our implementations after determining the best practices and most efficient method.
 We checked on this using a benchmark which is viewable in the commit history.

 We have used the least possible list comprehensions and tried to utilize numpy array operations whenever possible.

-The PR includes:

-- alexandergovern function
-- AlexanderGovernResult class
-- test class
-  - comparisons with R computed values
-  - comparisons with values from academic papers
+This experience helped me fine tune my benchmarking and testing skills, as there is limited support for this test across the wider internet, even amongst academic sources.

 ### Linear Algbra ([`scipy.linalg`](https://docs.scipy.org/doc/scipy/reference/linalg.html))

+I was able to work under a NumFOCUS grant to add support for several new Linear Algebra Package fortran routines with the use of a fortran to python ("f2py") wrapper.
+My main responsibility was to create a unit test suite to make sure that the routines were wrapped correctly.

+This meant conducting complex matrix calculations performed in python to check that the function was performing as expected.
+For example, one of such routines was `?TTRF`, which performed the LU factorization of a tridiagonal matrix, where `L @ U = A`.
+The fortran routines are much faster than calculations even with NumPy array optimizations.
+In this grant I was able to refine my not only my linear algebra skills, but have extensive use of unit testing frameworks, continuous integration, as well as collaborating remotely over github.